-Here we go again!
-Patreon the number one site for creatives and original content creators has decided to distance themselves once again from sex workers.
+Nothing has changed and it’s still the same ol bait an switch used by mainstream platforms to bolster their numbers off of the backs of adult content creators.
+Like PayPal before them, Patreon the number one site for creatives and original content creators has decided to distance themselves from sex workers.
+Again.
 That includes clip makers, cammodels and any sort of content that includes pornographic material.
-This means that any cammer who used the Patreon platform to collect contributions in lieu of creative content like: tshirts, coffee mugs, screen prints and digital goods etc., are no longer welcomed.
+This means that any cammer who used the Patreon platform to collect contributions in lieu of creative content like: tshirts, coffee mugs, screen prints and digital goods etc., are no longer welcome.

 Didn’t they say back in 2016 that due to PayPal being one of their biggest payment processors and their new rules regarding porn, adult content creators were allowed to use the site?

 Excerpts from an email sent out to patrons of Patreon in 2016:

 We have two very exciting announcements for NSFW creators.